PHOTO - World home | contact us | attorneys & staff | disclaimer | french | japanese

 Families or married couples applying for visas at the same time may schedule one appointment per family or couple.
 Everyone else must schedule individual appointments.
 The parent(s) of a child under the age of 14 may bring the child’s completed visa application to the Embassy at the time of their visa interview.
 A child under the age of 14 is not required to attend the interview.

 Applicants who arrive at the Embassy more than 30 minutes after their scheduled appointment may not be seen by a consular officer.
 They will be required to reschedule a new appointment for another day.
-Applicants should expect to be at the Embassy for approximately four hours if interviewed, and should expect their passports to be returned generally within 3-5 business days of the interview.
+Applicants should expect to be at the Embassy for approximately two to four hours if interviewed, and should expect their passports to be returned generally within 5 business days of the interview.

-Set out below is a brief guideline of the documentation required for a non-immigrant visa application.
-Please see the London Embassy’s website regarding detailed requirements for the specific visa application. http://london.usembassy.gov/nonimmigrant-visas.html
+Set out below is a brief guideline of the documentation required for a nonimmigrant visa application.
+Please see the London Embassy’s website regarding detailed requirements for the specific visa application: http://london.usembassy.gov/niv/apply.html.

 Supporting Documentation

-• Additional documentation is required depending on the type of visa application.
+- Additional documentation is required depending on the type of visa application.
+The appointment confirmation page will list the documents required for the type of visa applied for.

 Special instructions for the Form DS-160

-• Select London, England as the location at which you are applying for the visa
+- Select England, London as the location at which you are applying for the visa.

 Important Notice: As you complete the visa application, save a copy on your hard drive, CD or USB and 'save' often.